July 1, 2014 | bicycle accident Claims

 Bicyclists: What to Do if You Are “Doored” by a Car in Ontario

 The term “doored” is used to describe an incident that occurs when a car door opens in the path of a travelling cyclist, causing a collision.
-These vehicle-bicycle accidents can cause significant injuries for cyclists, and unfortunately, local laws may be of little help.
+These vehicle-bicycle accidents can cause significant injuries for cyclists.

 After the incident, move out of harm’s way and call the authorities.
 Obtain prompt medical care.
 If you’re able, call the police and provide a report to the authorities so that the incident is on record.
 Explain how the accident occurred and briefly describe your injuries.